18F/handbook/docs/03-policies/security.md

 CivicActions requires unique, strong passwords for every service that you log into.
 For this reason, CivicActions requires use of a password manager and recommends LastPass as it is currently the most full-featured password manager.
 Note that LastPass is required for use by IT staff and management.

-Use a unique, strong password or multi-word passphrase for your password manager along with two-factor authentication (TFA or 2FA).
+Use both a unique, strong password (or multi-word passphrase) _and_ two-factor authentication (TFA or 2FA) to secure your password manager.

-CivicActions supplies all employees with a YubiKey for two-factor authentication, and we require two-factor authentication for access to your password manager, the CivicActions GSuite of applications, and OATH-authenticated apps such as GitHub and GitLab.
+CivicActions supplies all employees with a YubiKey for two-factor authentication, and we require two-factor authentication for access to your password manager, the CivicActions GSuite of applications, and OAuth-authenticated apps such as GitHub and GitLab.
 You can also use second factor authentication apps such as Authy and Duo, and in fact, for backup reasons we suggest using more than one second factor.

 Please see the [Security Awareness and Tools](../09-security/awareness.md) document for details on these subjects and more.

 ### Some Password Exceptions

 - On occasion, "starter" passwords for new accounts on web sites may be transmitted/stored in clear text, on condition that the recipient immediately logs in and sets a new strong password.
 Both the starter and new passwords must adhere to the strong password policy.
-If possible it is preferable to use a "one time" login link, or transmit "starter" passwords with GnuPG or via phone, email, SMS, Slack, etc. When transmitting a password electronically in clear text, do not include the username or website URL in the same message.
+If possible it is preferable to use a "one time" login link, or transmit "starter" passwords with GnuPG or via phone, email, SMS, Slack, etc. When transmitting a password electronically in clear text, do not include the username or website URL in the same message or thread.
 - The MySQL password is stored in clear text form on the instance for usage by the application (e.g. Drupal) and deployment/testing scripts (e.g. drush).
 - The "basic auth" pop-up credentials used on dev/qa and pre-launch instances of client sites can be stored in plain text on the protected project management system, for easy client reference.
-- There are a few 3rd party services that we have shared accounts for, and which store no confidential information - for example: CrossBrowserTesting.com.
+- There are a few 3rd party services for which we have shared accounts but store no confidential information, for example, CrossBrowserTesting.com.
 These passwords can be stored/transmitted in clear text within the team.

+### Mitigation

 - If you suspect a password has been compromised (for example, it was accidentally typed into an unencrypted chat session), change the password immediately yourself if possible, or inform IT right away, so that the password can be changed by a sysadmin.
   - This includes the case when a client sends a name/password pair in the clear in an email.